BlueAndGold - Notre Dame Notebook: Practice No. 5 Report

 One of the best individual plays of the scrimmage came in period 10 when, in red zone work, starting junior tight end Cole Kmet made a leaping catch on a fade into the corner of the end zone that safety Alohi Gilman almost stripped from him as they were falling down.

 Unfortunately, Kmet landed hard on his right shoulder and was favoring that side for a while before walking off the field with the training staff.
-He did not return to the practice.
+He did not return to the practice, and Blueandgold.com learned shortly thereafter that he had suffered a broken right collarbone.
+The hope is that he can be recovered enough to play at No. 3 Georgia on Sept.
+21.

 Junior Brock Wright and sophomores Tommy Tremble and George Takacs all excelled in his place, with both Wright and Tremble also making outstanding plays.
 Wright twice scored in red-zone situations, one while crossing the back line and another making a difficult catch in coverage.
 Tremble made a similar leaping catch that Kmet did, also over Gilman.